Synss/python-mbedtls/README.rst

 mbedtls provides the following algorithms:

 - AES encryption/decryption (128, 192, and 256 bits) in ECB, CBC, CFB128,
+  CTR, OFB, or XTS mode;
-  CTR, GCM, or CCM mode;
+- AES AEAD (128, 192, and 256 bits) in GCM, or CCM mode;
 - ARC4 encryption/decryption;
-- ARIA encryption/decryption;
+- ARIA encryption/decryption (128, 192, and 256 bits) in ECB, CBC,
+  CTR, or GCM modes;
 - Blowfish encryption/decryption in ECB, CBC, CFB64, or CTR mode;
 - Camellia encryption/decryption (128, 192, and 256 bits) in ECB, CBC,
-  CFB128, CTR, GCM, or CCM mode;
+  CFB128, CTR, or GCM mode;
-- DES encryption/decryption in ECB, or CBC mode;
+- DES, DES3, and double DES3 encryption/decryption in ECB, or CBC mode;
+- CHACHA20 and CHACHA0/POLY1305 encryption/decryption.

 Notes:
    - Tagging and padding are not wrapped.